LalaChristl/salara-airline-react-group-project/README.md

 ---

 ## More about us
 We are a group of students persuing our certificate for Full-Stack Web Development.
-This is our second and final React group project.
+This is our second React group project.
 We hope you enjoy our app!